Apple-IBM deal dents BlackBerry's prospects, slams stock

 "Blackberry now finds itself competing against much larger and established enterprise vendors, as well as smaller, but better capitalized vendors like Mobileiron," said Passi in a note to clients.

-The shares of Mobileiron Inc (MOBL.O), a small recently listed player in the sector, also fell sharply - down nearly 6 percent at $8.16 in afternoon trading on Wednesday.
+The shares of Mobileiron Inc, a small recently listed player in the sector, also fell sharply - down nearly 6 percent at $8.16 in afternoon trading on Wednesday.

 (Reporting by Euan Rocha; Editing by Lisa Von Ahn and Andre Grenon)